fniessink/next-action/README.md

 $ next-action --help
 usage: next-action [-h] [--version] [-f <filename>] [-n <number> | -a] [<context|project> ...]

 Show the next action in your todo.txt.
-The next action is selected from the tasks in the todo.txt file based on priority, due date, creation date, and supplied filters.
+The next action is selected from the tasks in the todo.txt file based on task properties such as priority, due date, and creation date.
+Limit the tasks from which the next action is selected by specifying contexts the tasks must have and/or projects the tasks must belong to.

 optional arguments:
   -h, --help            show this help message and exit